programming-notes/recent-tweets-command-line-challenge/README.md

 ### Release 2: Recent Tweets from API

 Create an interactive command line app that allows users to interact with the Twitter API.
-Next week, you'll create a live web application to do execute similar actions.
+Next week, you'll create a live web application to execute similar actions.

 Explore the [Twitter Developer Documentation](https://dev.twitter.com/overview/api) to decide which pieces of data you want your users to access.